marmelab/comfygure/docs/BasicUsage.md

 To be able to retrieve your configuration, comfy needs all the informations you can find in `.comfy/config`.

-If you want give the ability to Bob, your co-worker, to fetch the config, just give him this file.
+If you want to give the ability to Bob, your co-worker, to fetch the config, just give him this file.

 ```bash
 scp .comfy/config bob@bob-workstation:~/repository/.comfy/config
 ```

 You and Bob will share the same configurations.
-If someone edit a config, the other can have it immediatly.
+If someone edit a config, everyone can retrieve it immediatly.

 ## Deployment